datajaguar/jaguarqa/README.md

 ```

+#### 6) Tips on how to analyze the test results?
+Go to the work directory.
+ls *suc
+ls *dif
+ls *.log

+Note: Some dif files are expected due the change of time stamps or the uuid, we may look into the each log file to dif file is valid.

 #### Other Notes:
 Each test case (automation script) is independent from each other, which means that we can run each one individually, or in the a group. ##### Some pro and con: